dfs-minded/indexer-plus-plus/README.md

 ###Links
-See the [Indexer++ official site](http://indexer-plus-plus.com/) for more information.
+See the <a href="http://indexer-plus-plus.com/" target="_blank">Indexer++ official site</a> for more information.
-For bugs and feature requests relay to https://github.com/dfs-minded/indexer-plus-plus/issues.
+For bugs and feature requests relay to <a href="https://github.com/dfs-minded/indexer-plus-plus/issues" target="_blank">https://github.com/dfs-minded/indexer-plus-plus/issues</a>.